jimbaker/socket-reboot/README.md

 socket maintains a `CopyOnWriteArrayList` of selector listeners.
-(Note that the semantics of "weak" iteration guaranteed by `ConcurrentHashMap`, as used by `set` in Jython, would seem to suffice; but Jython actually detects a change in size of a set during set iteration, throwing a `RuntimeError` if seen.)
+(Note that the semantics of "weak" iteration guaranteed by `ConcurrentHashMap`, as used by `set` in Jython, would seem to suffice; but Jython to model what is done in CPython will detect a change in size of a set during set iteration, throwing a `RuntimeError` if seen.)

 In general, the pattern of using a condition variable is as follows: